Can You Paint Radiators ? - Query Answered

 Image credit: issuu.com

 The simple answer is yes, you can paint radiators with emulsion!
-Although emulsion paint is not the first option we would suggest, painting your radiator with emulsion paint is a great way to give it a new look without having to spend too much money, or having to replace them completely.
+Although emulsion paint is not the first option I would personally suggest, painting your radiator with emulsion paint is a great way to give it a new look without having to spend too much money or having to replace it completely.

 gloss-painting-radiator